-Older cars & ‘classic’ models which were not fitted with seatbelts could no longer be used for a driving test.
-It was felt that the lack of a belt was compromising examiner safety.
-A permanent head restraint also had to be fitted and an extra rear-view mirror provided for the examiner to use.
+Older cars & ‘classic’ models were no longer acceptable for use on a driving test without seatbelts fitted.
+It was felt that the lack of a belt compromised examiner safety.
+A permanent head restraint also became compulsory and an extra rear-view mirror provided for the examiner to use.

 The driving test gets longer.
 The emergency stop is now carried out in only 33% of tests; and candidates would fail for committing 16 or more driving faults.